-Herpes Yes - if area is oozing and cannot be covered, e.g., mouth sores.
-Otherwise, may return to school. mouth sores.
+Head Lice Yes - May return after treatment and removal of all live lice and nits from hair.
+Hepatitis A Yes - Until 1 week after onset of illness or neputito n jaundice and when able to participate in school activities.
+Herpes Yes - If area is oozing and cannot be herbes covered, e.g., mouth sores.
 Otherwise, may return to school.
 Impetigo/Staph/MRSA Yes - May return 24 hours after treatment starts.
 Wound must be covered with dressing taped on all 4 sides.
 Body Rash with fever Yes - Seek medical advice.
 Any rash that spreads quickly, has open, weeping wounds and/or is not healing should be evaluated.
 May return to school when medical provider determines that illness is not communicable.
-Mild Cold Symptoms No - May attend if well enough to participate in (stuffy nose with clear drainage, sneezing, mild cough) school activities.
-Upper Respiratory Complications Yes - Seek medical advice.
-May return when large amount of thick nasal dischargeextreme sleepinessear pain symptoms are improved. - ear pain - fever (above 100° orally) Ringworm Yes - May return after treatment begins.
-Area should be covered while in school for the first 48 hours of treatment.
+Mild Cold Symptoms No - May attend if well enough to participate (stuffy nose with clear drainage, sneezing, in school activities. mild cough) Upper Respiratory Complications Yes - Seek medical advice.
+May return when large amount of thick nasal discharge symptoms are improved. extreme sleepiness - ear pain - fever (above 100° orally) Ringworm Yes - May return after treatment begins.
+Area should be covered while in school for Decesie the first 48 hours of treatment.
 Roseola No - Unless child cannot participate in usual activities and has fever.
-Scabies Yes - May return after treatment is started with note from medical provider.
-Strep Throat Yes - May return after 24 hours of antibiotic treatment and no fever for 24 hours.
-Vaccine Preventable Diseases Yes - Until judged not infectious by a medical (mumps, measles, whooping cough) provider.
-Report all cases to Health Services Coordinator.
-Vomiting Yes - until vomiting resolves or health care (2 or more episodes in the past 24 hrs) provider determines that cause is not communicable.
+Scabies SCADICS Yes - May return after treatment is started with note from medical provider.
+Strep Throat Yes - May return after 24 hours of antibiotic Sucp initiat treatment and no fever for 24 hours.
+Vaccine Preventable Diseases Yes - Until judged not infectious by a (mumps, measles, whooping cough) medical provider.
+Report all cases to Health (mamps, meases, whooping cough) Services Coordinator.
+Vomiting Yes - Until vomiting resolves or health care (2 or more episodes in the past 24 hrs) provider determines that cause is not communicable.
 Note: Observe for other signs of illness and for dehydration.
-Handout developed by The Children's Hospital School F lealth Program, Denver, CO (303) 281-2790, 1995, revised 1999, 20
+Handout developed by The Children's Hospital School Health Program, Denver, CO (303) 281-2790, 1995, revised

 Handout developed by The Children's Hospital School Health Program, Denver, CO (303) 281-2790, 1995, revised 1999, 2001, 2003.
 Revised 2012, for use by St. Johns County School Health Services, St. Johns County, FL.
+References